Minimalism in Design: Less is More, More or Less

 So, what’s next for minimalism?
 Let’s peer into our crystal ball- a very sleek, minimalist crystal ball, naturally.

-- Evolving with Technology: In return, minimalism will grow along with technology.
+- Evolving with Technology: In turn, minimalism will grow alongside technology.
 One can only imagine what minimalist designs could bring into virtual and augmented realities-calm and focused spaces in our worlds of digital information.

 - Sustainability and Minimalism: The essence of minimalism can blend amazingly well with sustainability.
-While becoming more eco-sensitive, the trend shall be to apply minimalist design principles in making products and spaces appealing yet friendly to the ecology.
+While becoming more eco-sensitive, the trend shall be to apply minimalist design principles to make products and spaces appealing yet friendly to the environment.

 - Personalised: Minimalism could be more articulate and allow for higher levels of personalisation while still being minimalist – the future of minimalism.
 A question of balance between self-expression and the principles of minimalism.